hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 Fabric supports paging of query results for rich queries and range based queries.
 APIs supporting pagination allow the use of page size and bookmarks to be used for both range and rich queries.
+To support efficient pagination, the Fabric pagination APIs must be used.
+Specifically, the CouchDB ``limit`` keyword will not be honored in CouchDB queries since Fabric itself manages the pagination of query results and implicitly sets the pageSize limit that is passed to CouchDB.

-If a pagesize is specified using the paginated query APIs (``GetStateByRangeWithPagination``, ``GetStateByPartialCompositeKeyWithPagination()``, and ``GetQueryResultWithPagination()``), a set of results will be returned along with a bookmark.
-The bookmark can be used with a follow on query to receive the next "page" of results.
+If a pageSize is specified using the paginated query APIs (``GetStateByRangeWithPagination()``, ``GetStateByPartialCompositeKeyWithPagination()``, and ``GetQueryResultWithPagination()``), a set of results (bound by the pageSize) will be returned to the chaincode along with a bookmark.
+The bookmark can be returned from chaincode to invoking clients, which can use the bookmark in a follow on query to receive the next "page" of results.

+The pagination APIs are for use in read-only transactions only, the query results are intended to support client paging requirements.
+For transactions that need to read and write, use the non-paginated chaincode query APIs.
+Within chaincode you can iterate through result sets to your desired depth.

-All chaincode queries are bound by ``totalQueryLimit`` (default 100000) from ``core.yaml``.
+Regardless of whether the pagination APIs are utilized, all chaincode queries are bound by ``totalQueryLimit`` (default 100000) from ``core.yaml``.
 This is the maximum number of results that chaincode will iterate through and return to the client, in order to avoid accidental or malicious long-running queries.

-An example using pagination is included in the :doc:`couchdb_tutorial` tutorial.

 .. note:: Regardless of whether chaincode uses paginated queries or not, the peer will
           query CouchDB in batches based on ``internalQueryLimit`` (default 1000) from ``core.yaml``.
-This behavior ensures reasonably sized result sets are passed between the peer and CouchDB, and is transparent to chaincode and requires no additional configuration.
+This behavior ensures reasonably sized result sets are passed between the peer and CouchDB when executing chaincode, and is transparent to chaincode and the calling client.

+An example using pagination is included in the :doc:`couchdb_tutorial` tutorial.

 CouchDB indexes
 ~~~~~~~~~~~~~~~